-The courses listed above must be completed with a "C" or higher, and the grade point average for all of these courses must be 2.5 out of 4.0 or higher.
+The courses listed above must be completed with a "C" or higher, and the grade point average for these courses must be 2.5 or higher out of 4.0.

-Program courses taken at other colleges or universities may be deemed equivalent to courses taken at the University of Findlay by the Office of the Registrar.
+Courses taken at other colleges or universities may be deemed equivalent to courses taken at the University of Findlay by the Office of the Registrar.
+It is strongly recommended that prerequisite courses taken more than 5 years ago should be repeated.